skapy/netboxazure/README.md

 ## Initall design and implementation (Sep-2021)

-- Added all templates on main page for new VNET and existing VNETs for both two NICs and single NIC.
+- Added template and script
-- Added options to specific your own deployment script and configuration file.
+- Added options to specific your own deployment script and Netbox version.

 ## Overview